uwaggs/.github/profile/README.md

 ### What do we do?

-We host **bi-weekly hybrid sessions** with presentations on statistical applications of data across different domains of sport.
+We host **[bi-weekly hybrid sessions](https://www.uwaggs.ca/sessions.html)** with presentations on statistical applications of data across different domains of sport.
 We also send **weekly emails** with information about analytics conferences and competitions.
 We **maintain channels** for students who desire to work together and **publicize student projects** wherever possible for public visibility.
 Finally, we share external **co-op and internship opportunities** in the sports analytics industry with our members.

 ### How are we doing?

 As of Spring 2024, UWAGGS has received interest from **over 180** students representing **all 6 faculties** across campus, as well as members from several other universities across Canada.
-Our members have presented research and projects at conferences in Canada, the United States, and Europe. **Over 35 sport** and game disciplines are represented in the club, including soccer, hockey, baseball, basketball, and many e-sports.
+Our members have presented [research projects](https://www.uwaggs.ca/projects.html) at conferences in Canada, the United States, and Europe. **Over 35 sport** and game disciplines are represented in the club, including soccer, hockey, baseball, basketball, and many e-sports.

 ### Interested?
 Get in Touch!